-- 1. The small businesses were obliged to pay tax at the higher regular corporate tax rate; and - 2.
+- 1. The small businesses were obliged to pay tax at the higher than regular corporate tax rate; and - 2.
 Allowable expenses were limited to salaries and wages, which meant that expenses related to transportation, training, and advertising, were denied.

-The view of the committee was that:
+The view of the committee (refer to the page 6 of the Report of the Standing Committee on Finance1) was that:

-- 1. The federal government examine the Income Tax Act with a view to proposing which might reflect the realities of modern labour market; and - 2.
+- 1. The federal government should examine the income tax act with a view to proposing changes which might reflect the realities of modern labour market; and - 2.
 The rules regarding disallowance of the lower small business tax rate and of expenses deductibility, appeared to penalize professionals who have choose to become an entrepreneur and to incorporate.

-The Minister of Finance responded to the committee in an Oct 6, 2010 letter noted that:
+The Minister of Finance responded to the committee in an Oct 6, 2010 letter2 noted that:

-- 1. The objective of the PSB business provisions in the Income tax Act was to ensure that individual who would provide their services through a corporation would be treated comparably for income tax purposes; - 2.
+- The objective of the PSB business provisions in the Income tax Act was to ensure that individual who would provide their services through a corporation would be treated comparably for income tax purposes; - 2.
 Comparison of: - a.
-Manitoba's small business tax rate of 11% to the federal/provincial tax rate of 35%; and - b.
-Quebec's small business tax rate of 19% plus a provincial tax of 9% to the federal/provincial tax rate; - 3.
-Suggested an absence of equality, providing preferential treatment to the Information Technology sector.
+Manitoba's small business tax rate of 11% (11% federal plus 0% provincial) to the federal/provincial personal income tax rate of an unincorporated employee of 35%; and - b.
+Quebec's small business tax rate of 19% (11% federal plus 8% provincial) to the federal/provincial personal income tax rate of 37%; - 3.
+There is an absence of equality, and any changes to these rules with provide preferential treatment to the Information Technology sector.